Low-Carb Vegan Dinner Bowl

 - Seeds: Add a sprinkle of hemp seeds, pumpkin seeds or sunflower seeds for added fats and protein and some crunch!

-- Tofu: Try it with marinated tempeh or edamame instead of tofu.
+- Tofu: Try it with the marinated tempeh from these Baked Tempeh Rice Bowls or edamame instead of tofu.
 Chickpeas can also replace the tofu, however, they’d be higher in carbs.

 - Almond butter sauce can be made up to 5 days in advance and stored in the fridge.
 You may need to thin it with a little water after storing as it tends to thicken in the fridge.